wemulate/wemulate-api/README.md

 For development purposes the backend can be used with mocked dependencies.
 To use a mocked environment with a temporaty SQLite database the steps in the follwing subchapters have to be executed.

 #### Install Dependencies
-To start the backend in the development modus a few requirements are necessary.
+To start the backend in the development modus with the mocked ressources a few requirements are necessary.
 Following are the necessary steps to install the required software parts:

 1. Install Python (Python 3.7 Recommended): `sudo apt install python3.7`
 2. Install pip: `sudo apt-get install python3-pip`